 Even if anxiety is a symptom of bipolar disorder, it can still develop into its own disorder.
 If you develop panic attacks, generalized anxiety, social phobia, etc., it may not matter if your bipolar disorder caused them - it's likely that you'll still benefit from an anxiety treatment.

 Researchers and psychologists also believe that it’s often important to treat both so that you can also manage bipolar disorder symptoms.
 That is because anxiety can trigger bipolar episodes.
 Someone may be able to manage their bipolar disorder with therapy or medication, but if they are unable to cope with anxiety, they may put themselves under stress in a way that makes bipolar management more difficult.

 Both Can Be Cured

+Despite the challenges associated with both bipolar disorder and anxiety, there is some good news.
 Both bipolar disorder and anxiety can be cured completely.
 None of them are permanent conditions, no matter how they feel.
 The question is finding the right treatment for you - which can sometimes take time - and committing to that treatment even when your symptoms recover.

 First, talk to your mental health care professional about your bipolar disorder.
 Depression is the type of condition that benefits from immediate intervention.
 Remember, every single person suffering from these conditions can be treated, but there is a lot of trial and error involved along the way because not all treatments work for each individual.